pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 I would argue that what we have lost we need to revive and reintroduce into our concept and culture of scholarship, and that this idea of '[flexibility, openness, manoeuvrability, and relative rapidity of interaction]{lang=en-GB}' is intrinsic in the idea of the Scholarly Commons.
-We can't have scholarly commoning unless we open up and expose the research process to this level of collaboration and participation.
+We can't really invite participation and collaboration in this way unless we open up and expose the research process at this level of granularity.
+We need to be publishing at the granularity that would allow us to actually work together throughout any part of the research process.
 Otherwise we're still working in silos, albeit smaller, distributed ones.
 We need the spirit of scholarship and enlightenment that existed in [the Republic of Letters][republic of letters], and it comes quite naturally if we can stop taking ourselves so seriously.